PTAB

 • Prior Art Relied Upon: Rossmann (Patent 6,119,155), Himmel (Patent 6,037,934), King (Patent 6,353,839), and Adar (Patent 6,493,702).

-• Prior Art Mapping: This ground was advanced as an alternative, adding Adar to explicitly teach an icon for a "search engine" (claims 1(b) and 25) if the Board found the "search" icon in Himmel insufficient.
-Petitioner argued Adar teaches a bookmark system that can download popular bookmarks to a device, including a bookmark for the "Yahoo!" search engine.
+• Prior Art Mapping: This ground was presented as an alternative to address the limitation of an icon "for directly accessing a search engine on the Web."
+Should the Board find that the "search" icon taught by Himmel was insufficient, Petitioner argued that Adar provided an explicit teaching.
+Adar disclosed a bookmark system that could download popular bookmarks to a user, and explicitly identified "Yahoo!" as an example of a popular bookmark for a search engine.

-• Additional Grounds: Petitioner asserted an additional obviousness challenge for claims 3 and 7-9 over the combination of Rossmann, Himmel, King, and Boyle (or alternatively Adar and Boyle), where Boyle was relied upon for its teachings on updating locally stored information.
+• Additional Grounds: Petitioner asserted an additional obviousness challenge for claims 3, 7-9 based on the combination of Rossmann, Himmel, King, and Boyle (or alternatively Adar), where Boyle (Patent 6,138,158) was cited for its teachings on updating locally stored pages when web content changes.

 4. Key Claim Construction Positions